Charity Begins Abroad

 I joined a group of 20 others who had come from far and wide, all with a common interest in learning more about Free the Children’s work.
 We were staying at Bogani Cottages, custom-made to accommodate visitors for the Me to We projects.
 There were comfortable tented rooms or family cottages, and we enjoyed great food and a warm welcome.

 We visited various villages, and the projects within them, which were all at different stages of working with Free the Children.
-Some villages had only just begun to work with the organisation; others had been with them for several years.
+Some villages had only just begun to work with the organization; others had been with them for several years.
 The difference between the two was astonishing!

 Each day was different and our involvement varied from simply taking the time to talk to people to getting our hands dirty.
 The Kisaruni girls school was the first school built by the charity, and they have left the original mudbrick building where the children used to be schooled as a reminder of the old days.
 We toured around the library, classrooms and kitchens and joined in the school assembly with the children who wanted to play and sing songs with us.
 We later helped mix cement and pour the foundations for another classroom block, the hard work repayed by the thought that I’ve made a small contribution to the education of thousands of children.